kozec/dumbxinputemu/README.md

 xinput dll reimplementation compatibile with DirectInput controllers.
 Think x360ce without configuration.

 ##### Usage
 Copy xinput1_3.dll next to game executable and start the game.
+For recent games, try copying xinput9_1_0.dll as well if first one doesn't works.

 ##### Why in the...?
 This is meant mainly for using Steam Controller or XBox 360 pad with Wine.